Paluta Badunova: Revolutionary and nationalist activities

 She was elected to the Petrograd Council of Workers' and Soldiers' Deputies as a student.
-It was probably there that she met deputy Zmicier Zhylunovich and (perhaps under his influence) joined the Belarusian Socialist Society (BSG).
+It was probably there that she met deputy Zmicier Zhylunovich and (perhaps under his influence) joined the Belarusian Socialist Assembly (BSG).
 In June 1917, she was elected a member of the Central Committee of the BSG.
-In July, the newspaper "Volnaya Belarus" reported on her trip to Buda-Kashalev and Homiel, where she conducted party work.
+In July, the newspaper "Volnaya Belarus" reported on her trip to Buda-Kashalev and Gomel, where she conducted party work.
 From August 5, 1917, she was a member of the audit commission of the Central Council of Belarusian organizations in Minsk.
 In August 1917, Badunova was among the founders of the Belarusian Teachers' Union.
 For a certain time (until March 3, 1918), she directed Belarusian school No. 20.
 She also took part in the work of the First All-Belarusian Congress.

 On February 21, 1918, she joined the People's Secretariat of the BNR, becoming the People's Secretary of Guardianship in the first Government of Belarus.
 As People's Secretary, she signed the Act of March 25.
 After the representatives of the BNR (Y. Lesik, Jazep Varonka, Raman Skirmunt, etc.) sent a telegram to Wilhelm II, Badunov was recalled from the post of People's Secretary by the left wing of the Society.
 On May 1, 1918, together with Tamaš Hryb, she announced the creation of a separate faction of Socialist Revolutionaries within the Council of the Belarusian People's Republic and thus became a co-founder of the Belarusian Party of Socialist Revolutionaries (BPSR), the secretary of the party's Central Committee.
 On the same day, she joined the Council's Refugee Commission, and in August she became the chairman of the National Unity Commission.
 She participated in the opening of Belarusian children's shelters and schools and served as Chairman of the Belarusian women's charitable society Tsyotka, organized in Minsk on May 4, 1918.

 On November 12, 1919, she was elected deputy chairman of the People's Council of the BNR.
 The Socialist-Revolutionaries embarked on the path of armed struggle in alliance with the Bolsheviks against the Polish occupiers.
 On November 20, 1919, Badunova spoke out against the cabinet of Anton Luckievič.
 On December 13, at the organizational meeting, she read a declaration that the Council of the BNR is severing ties with the bourgeoisie, overthrowing the bourgeois government, creating a new, revolutionary one headed by Vaclau Lastouski, and going underground.
 At this meeting, she was elected deputy chairman of the Council of the BNR.